Between an institute and a faculty

 An empirical turn in psychology in Basel

 The break with these philosophical origins quickly became evident in terms of methodology, as well.
 Steiner, previously a fellow at Stanford University in the United States, advocated in Basel for an empirical shift in the field.
-Experimental and statistical methods were employed for data collection and analysis, which were to serve as the foundation of scientific research.
+Experimental and statistical methods were employed for data collection and analysis, which were to serve as the foundation for scientific research.
 Psychology in Basel moved away from the path of classical humanities and shifted its focus from hermeneutic understanding to empirical explanation.

 With a firm hand: reconceptualizing the study of psychology

-At the end of the 1970s, psychologists had the highest unemployment rate among Swiss university graduates. (for one report, see the supplement of the Basler Zeitung 15 July 1978).
+At the end of the 1970s, psychologists had the highest unemployment rate among Swiss university graduates (for one report, see the supplement of the Basler Zeitung from 15 July 1978).
 Psychology accordingly suffered from a poor reputation at the time – not only within academia but also in the eyes of the public.

 In his report from 27 October 1978, “Zur Situation der Psychologie: Lagebeurteilung in Stichworten” (On the situation of psychology: a concise assessment), Steiner described his conclusions, as reflected in the new study regulations of August 31 of the same year.
 The core of the curriculum redesign was the alignment of studies with concrete professional profiles.
 Depending on the expected professional path in education, business, welfare, or clinical settings, compulsory first minors were established.
 The main curriculum was regularized and streamlined; centrally organized events were declared obligatory; and an intermediate examination to be taken after four semesters was introduced.
 The guiding concern was to train “useful psychologists” who could gain a foothold in various sectors of society.
 Internships were intended to establish contacts with the nonuniversity world of banks, insurance companies, and industry to create perspectives for future employment.